doombubbles/bg3-mods/Wiki/Fighter---Arms.md

 #### Arms Strikes: 3 Known

-{{ "Choose 3 [Arms Strikes](#arms-strikes) to know.
-Each Arms Strike can be used once per Short Rest, and missing with an attack-based Arms Strike does not expend its use." | include "wikify" }}
+Choose 3 [[Arms Strikes]] to know.
+Each Arms Strike can be used once per [[Short Rest]], and missing with an attack-based Arms Strike does not expend its use.

 #### Talent: 1 Known

-Choose 1 [Warrior Talent](#warrior-talents) from Double Time, Sudden Death, Deep Wounds, or Tactician.
+Choose 1 [[#warrior-talents | Warrior Talent]] from Double Time, Sudden Death, Deep Wounds, or Tactician.

 ### Level 5